Tam Scobbie: Berwick Rangers

-Having retired from professional football earlier this April, Scobbie was appointed as a new manager of Berwick Rangers on 24 October 2023.
-His first match as a manager of the club came on 30 October 2023, in a 3–2 win against Camelon Juniors in the Quarter Final of the East of Scotland Qualifying Cup.
-By the end of the 2023–24 season, Berwick Rangers finished twelfth place in the league.
-Reflecting on his first season as a manager of the club, he said: "I've thoroughly enjoyed the first six or seven months in management.
+Having retired from professional football earlier in 2023, Scobbie was appointed as the new manager of Berwick Rangers on 24 October 2023.
+His first match as a manager came on 30 October 2023, in a 3–2 win against Camelon Juniors in the Quarter Final of the East of Scotland Qualifying Cup.
+At the end of the 2023–24 season, Berwick Rangers finished twelfth place in the league.
+Reflecting on his first season as a manager of the club, Scobbie said: "I've thoroughly enjoyed the first six or seven months in management.
 Hopefully it continues positively next season, and we can really go and have a competitive team."

 The start of the 2024–25 season saw Berwick Rangers go on a four-match unbeaten in the league.
 However, the club's form soon took a dip when they went on as a six match winless from mid–October to early–November.
+Following a poor run of results, Scobbie departed Berwick by mutual consent in January 2025.

+Camelon Juniors

+In March 2025, Scobbie was appointed manager of East of Scotland Premier Division side Camelon Juniors.
+Under Scobbie's management, the club reached the fourth round of the 2025–26 Scottish Cup, having knocked out Scottish League Two side Edinburgh City in the third round.

 International career

 In September 2006, Scobbie was called up to represent Scotland U19 team.
 He made his debut for the U19 side, starting the game, in a 6–0 win against Bosnia and Herzegovina on 5 October 2006.

 In August 2007, Scobbie was called up to the Scotland U21 squad for the first time.
 He made his debut for the U21 side, coming on as a late substitute, in a 3–2 loss against Finland U21 on 7 September 2007.
 Scobbie had to wait until February 2008 to make another appearance for Scotland U21, as the U21 side went on to lose 2–1 against Portugal U21.
 He had to wait for a year to make another appearance for Scotland U21, beating Albania U21 on 28 March 2009.
 Scobbie went on to make twelve appearances for the under–21 side.

 In February 2008, Scobbie stated that he hoped he makes it to the senior team under the new management of George Burley.
-Scobbie was called up to the senior squad for the provisional squad ahead on two separate occasions but he failed to make the cut.
+Scobbie was called up to the senior squad for the provisional squad on two separate occasions but he failed to make the cut.